-Running and breathing – what are the best running breathing techniques for beginners?
-Pace, cadence, and form are all important factors in running, but without the right breathing strategy, your trek may be much shorter than you want it to be.
-If you’re new to endurance training, you may find that your breath is one of the most difficult things to control.
+Breathing while running – what are the best running breathing techniques for beginners?
+Pace, cadence, and form are all important factors in running, but without the right breathing strategy, your run may be much shorter than you want it to be.
+If you’re new to endurance training, you may find that the way you breathe while running is one of the most difficult things to control.
 Let me give you some running breathing tips that worked for me.

 If you find yourself running out of breath or feeling winded all the time I recommend decreasing the duration or the intensity of the exercise.
 Find an appropriate starting point and progressively adjust the intensity or the volume of the runs as you adapt.
 This will yield cardiovascular adaptations to help build your endurance and stamina.

 Often, side stitches are caused by undue stress to the diaphragm, which is escalated by shallow breathing.
 If breathing is too shallow, it doesn’t provide adequate oxygen to working muscles, including the diaphragm.
 Inhaling and exhaling fully and deeply can help reduce the occurrence of side stitches.
 Especially beginners have to deal with this problem and a lot.
 But the more you run the more your body gets used to it and the side stitches will get less.